apache/airflow/docs/apache-airflow/faq.rst

 Creating a time zone aware datetime (e.g. Dag's ``start_date``) is quite simple.
 Just make sure to supply a time zone aware dates using ``pendulum``.
-Don't try to use standard library `timezone <https://docs.python.org/3/library/datetime.html#timezone-objects>`_ as they are known to have limitations and we deliberately disallow using them in DAGs.
+Don't try to use standard library `timezone <https://docs.python.org/3/library/datetime.html#timezone-objects>`_ as they are known to have limitations and we deliberately disallow using them in Dags.

 .. _faq:what-does-execution-date-mean: